yaseminceven/n11BootcampCases/README.md

 - Docker

 ### How to Run
 To run this project, download or clone the project.
-In the project directory run the following commands to run the TestNG test suite.
+In the project directory run the following commands to run the relevant test case with TestNG test suite.
 ```
 docker-compose up
 mvn clean test -Dcucumber.filter.tags="@addIphone"
 mvn clean test -Dcucumber.filter.tags="@searchPhone"
+mvn clean test -Dcucumber.filter.tags="@commentCount"
 ```
 Selenium grid components are build with the docker-compose.yml file.</br>
 Selenium grid nodes run on the docker.
 And the hub address is set to ***localhost:4444***. </br>
-After the tests are completed stores list is written into the ***./storesList.xlsx*** file.

 ### Reporting
 Reports that are obtained with Cucumber are located under the ***/target*** directory.  </br>